 Departments implementing AI-assisted NERIS reporting should establish clear review protocols: what the officer is expected to verify, how corrections are made, and what the documentation trail for AI-assisted reports looks like.
 These protocols are straightforward to establish and are consistent with how other professional fields — medicine, law, finance — handle AI-assisted documentation.

-AI-assisted reporting is not a shortcut around the transition work.
+AI-assisted reporting is not a shortcut around the work of moving to NERIS.
 It is a way to absorb the increased reporting burden of a more comprehensive system without proportionally increasing the administrative load on company officers.

 For more on how FlorianAI connects to fire department data systems, see the FlorianAI overview.
 For a broader view of how AI supports fire department knowledge and documentation workflows, see Fire Department Knowledge Management: Getting SOPs Out of Binders.